qbrandon/FormToQueueItem/docs/Installation.md

 The rest should be left as default (deployment `Head`, and source `Form`)

-Click `Save` and you are finally ready to go!
+Click `Save` (an OAuth popup will request the appropriate permissions) and you are finally ready to go!